Updated January 2nd, 2021

-Although the Rio All-Suites Hotel & Casino has dropped a notch or two in the eyes of many hotel reviewers, the resort’s Carnival World Seafood Buffet still ranks as a favorite among Las Vegas visitors and locals alike.
+The Rio All-Suites Hotel & Casino has dropped a notch or two in the eyes of many hotel reviewers.
+Similarly, the resort’s Carnival World Buffet has seemingly also fallen in the eyes of many Las Vegas buffet veterans.

 The Rio has traditionally been known as the epicenter of Las Vegas buffets.

-Up until fairly recently, the Rio was home to two very well-regarded buffets.
+Up until fairly recently, the Rio was home to two very well-regarded buffets, perhaps two of the best in town.
 However in October of 2015, the separate Seafood buffet merged with the Carnival World buffet to create one, larger super-buffet boasting over 300 different menu items.

 The carnival is one of the larger buffets in Sin City, with a serving line that snakes around for what seems like miles.

 It’s also that rare Las Vegas buffet not to serve breakfast.
-A weekend brunch is offered however.
+In the summer of 2017, they stopped severing lunch as well, however a weekend brunch is offered.

 Below is a list of menu items you will typically find during the dinner buffet.